senff/WordPress-Bordered-Blocks/README.md

 ### What does this plugin do, really?

 By default, the WordPress editor is relatively clean and minimalistic.
 This is by design, but it can also be slightly confusing when you *only* the content itself (text & images) but not *which* Blocks are being used on the page, or how they're laid out.
-Gutenborders attempts to solve that by adding borders and labels to every Block in the editor, so you can get a better sense of the layout of your content.
+Bordered Blocks attempts to solve that by adding borders and labels to every Block in the editor, so you can get a better sense of the layout of your content.
 Bonus: you can fully customize the size/color/type of the borders/labels to your needs.

 ### Doesn't that make the editor a lot more messy?